 Google CEO Sundar Pichai noted that the Tensor chip was four years in the making, which is an interesting time frame.
 Google embarked on this project when mobile AI and ML capabilities were still relatively new.
 The company has always been on the cutting edge of the ML market and often seemed frustrated by the limitations of partner silicon, as seen in the Pixel Visual Core and Neural Core experiments.

 Admittedly, Qualcomm and others haven’t sat on their hands for four years.
 Machine learning, computer imaging, and heterogeneous compute capabilities are at the heart of all the major mobile SoC players, and not just in their premium-tier products either.
 Still, the Tensor SoC is Google striking out with its own vision for not just machine learning silicon but how hardware design influences product differentiation and software capabilities.

-Even though the first generation of Tensor did not break new ground in traditional compute tasks, it does offer us a glimpse at the future of the Pixel series and the smartphone industry in general.
+Even though the first generation of Tensor did not break new ground in traditional computing tasks, it does offer us a glimpse at the future of the Pixel series and the smartphone industry in general.
 The Tensor G2 found in the latest Pixel 7 series introduces a more efficient TPU, slightly better multi-core performance, and improved sustained GPU performance.
 While this is a smaller upgrade than most other yearly SoC releases, the new Pixel 7 camera features further illustrate that Google’s focus is on the end-user experience rather than chart-topping results.

 Continue reading: Google Tensor G2 benchmarked versus the competition